• Menu

 What to Know About Being a Trust Beneficiary

-September 12, 2017 by Barry D. Horowitz, Estate Planning Attorney
+September 12, 2017 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 A Westport estate planning attorney can provide guidance to anyone who is making an estate plan and who wants to use trusts to provide for their loved ones in a better, more appropriate way than using a last will and testament.
 While a will allows you to dictate who should inherit, it does not give you any control over what happens to an inheritance once it is given to heirs or beneficiaries.
-A will also means that the assets must transfer during the probate process, which can be time consuming, and it does nothing to protect assets from losses due to things like estate tax.
-Westport Estate Planning Attorney
+A will also means that the assets must transfer during the probate process, which can be time consuming, and it does nothing to protect assets from losses due to things like estate tax.Ā Westport Estate Planning Attorney

 If you have decided to create a trust, Nirenstein, Horowitz & Associates will assist you in making the right type of trust and using a legally valid trust document.
 We can also provide representation to the trust administrator who is in charge of managing trust assets, overseeing the trust administration process and fulfilling the formal requirements necessary to officially transfer assets to new owners.
 The trust administrator has a lot of responsibility during the process of administering a trust, and we help to make sure that this process goes smoothly.